a-yee/P112/docs/draft.md

-The outer product essentially creates a matrix, that is 256 copies of the cosine vector stacked on top of each other.
+The outer product creates a matrix, that is 256 copies of the cosine vector stacked on top of each other.
 It is because of this structure that the resulting image is a bunch of vertical bands.